jordansatler/jordansatler.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-Link to Google Scholar page [here](https://scholar.google.com/citations?user=Ktn4eG8AAAAJ&hl=en&oi=ao).
 Please email me if you would like access to any of these papers.

 ---***in review***---

 Houston DD, **Satler JD**, Stack TK, Carroll HM, Bevan AM, Moya AL, Alexander KD.
 A phylogenomic perspective on the evolutionary history of the stonefly genus *Suwallia* (Plecoptera: Chloroperlidae) revealed by ultraconserved genomic elements. *Molecular Phylogenetics and Evolution*

 **Satler JD**, Herre EA, Heath TA, Machado CA, Zuniga AG, Nason JD.
 Genome-wide sequence data show no evidence of admixture and introgression among pollinator wasps associated with a community of Panamanian strangler figs. *Molecular Ecology*